 - When the mushrooms are done add them to the rice.
 Give everything a good stir to combine.

-- Continue cooking the rice pilaf, covered, for 20-25 minutes on medium-low to low heat stirring only one time about halfway through the cooking time.
+- Continue cooking the rice pilaf, covered, for 20-25 minutes (or until done) on medium-low to low heat stirring only one time about halfway through the cooking time.

 - Uncover the saucepan and fluff the rice with a fork, let some steam escape and fluff again.